aodn/geonetwork4-build/README.md

 You need create a file call .env and put in the following attribute if you do not want the default startup parameters

-Assume you have installed docker and docker-compose, you can run ./startEsLocal.sh to run a elastic search 7 for use by the geonetwork.
+Assume you have installed docker and docker compose (v2.x), you can run ./startEsLocal.sh to run a elastic search 8 for use by the geonetwork.
 It takes a while to start (3 mins+), so you can check http://localhost:5601 if system started.
 Once started you can run